 5.4.
-Disclosure of personal data to public authorities or third parties to the data processed, such access constitutes a further interference with the fundamental right to respect for private life.62
+Disclosure of personal data to public authorities or third parties

-55. The GDPR, EUDPR and the LED require personal data to be collected for specified purposes and not further processed in a manner that is incompatible with those purposes (purpose limitation).
+60. The GDPR, the EUDPR and the LED require personal data to be collected for specified purposes and not further processed in a manner that is incompatible with those purposes (purpose limitation).
 If a proposal foresees access of the competent national authorities

-&lt;sup>61 Article 4(1)(b) EUDPR; Article 5(1)(b) GDPR and Article (4)(2) and (3) and Article 9 LED.
+&lt;sup>68 Article 4(1)(b) of the EUDPR; Article 5(1)(b) of the GDPR and Article (4)(2) and (3) and Article 9 of the LED.

-- 56. Each time a proposal entails the sharing of data with public authorities or third parties, it should be clearly specified.
-Any legislative measure authorising the exchange, communication or access to personal data by third parties should clearly designate the third parties who may have such access or to whom the data may be communicated, as well as the purpose for which the data shall be disclosed. - 57.
-The public authorities or third parties to whom the personal data shall be disclosed must be specified in the Basic Act.
-An Implementing or Delegated Act may not introduce a new disclosure of personal data to a public authority or third party which is not sufficiently supported by the Basic Act. - 58.
-The legislative act should lay down objective criteria in order to define the circumstances and conditions under which the competent national authorities are to be granted access to the data at issue 65 and by which to determine the limits of data sharing with the public authorities and their subsequent use.
+- to the data processed, such access constitutes a further interference with the fundamental right to respect for private life. - 61.
+Each time a proposal entails the sharing of data with public authorities or third parties, it should be clearly specified 70.
+Any legislative measure authorising the exchange, communication or access to personal data by third parties should clearly designate the third parties who may have such access or to whom the data may be communicated, as well as the purpose for which the data shall be disclosed. - 62.
+The public authorities or third parties to whom the personal data shall be disclosed must be specified in the basic act.
+An implementing or delegated act may not introduce a new disclosure of personal data to a public authority or third party which is not sufficiently supported by the basic act. - 63.
+The legislative act should lay down objective criteria in order to define the circumstances and conditions under which the competent national authorities are to be granted access to the data at issue and by which to determine the limits of data sharing with the public authorities and their subsequent use.
 It should also specify the substantive and procedural conditions relating to such sharing and subsequent use.
-In particular, the legislation providing for access by competent authorities should: - impose minimum safeguards, so that the persons whose personal data is affected have sufficient guarantees that data will be effectively protected against the risk of abuse. - be legally binding under domestic law and, - in particular, must indicate in what circumstances and under which conditions a measure providing for the processing of such data may be adopted, thereby ensuring that the interference is limited to what is strictly necessary .
+In particular, the legislation providing for access by competent authorities should: - impose minimum safeguards, so that the persons whose personal data is affected have sufficient guarantees that data will be effectively protected against the risk of abuse. - be legally binding under domestic law and, - in particular, must indicate in what circumstances and under which conditions a measure providing for the processing of such data may be adopted, thereby ensuring that the interference is limited to what is strictly necessary.